 1. India Institute of Mass Communication (IIMC), Delhi

 The IIMC is a reputed name in the media industry and is known for its course structures.
 Being one of the best colleges for journalism, it has Post Graduate Diploma programs in ‘Radio and TV journalism’, ‘Journalism English’, ‘Journalism Hindi’, ‘Journalism Odia’ as well as ‘Journalism Urdu’.
 They also offer a ‘Diploma Course in Development Journalism’ which is a four-month long course.
 Using state-of-the-art technology, IIMC, which was established in 1965, has set global standards for media education, research, extension and training.
 IIMC training programs have been tailored to meet the needs of developing countries and this is what makes IIMC different from other centers of mass communication training.
-This also gives a different identity and character to their alumni.
+This gives a different identity to their alumni.

 2. Xavier’s Institute of Communication (XIC), Mumbai

 Established in 1969, XIC, Mumbai offers a 10-month full-time Post-Graduate Diploma Program in Journalism and Mass Communication.
 This program examines the principles, practice and responsibility of communication and the convergence of print, broadcast and on-line journalism in the era of the New Media.
 Anyone holding a graduate degree in Arts, Science, Mass Media, Commerce, or any professional course is eligible for this program.
 Siddharth Sarma, author of ‘The Grasshopper’s Run’ is an alumni of XIC, it is not known as one of the best colleges for journalism in Ind.
 Know more about this Diploma Program here.